Koha backup is not only a technical task. It is the safety plan for your library system.

 | Backup location | /backups/koha/ |

-| Free disk space | More than the database and upload size |
+| Free disk space | More than database size plus uploaded files |

 | Root or sudo access | Required for most commands |

-| Off-server storage | Another server, external drive, or secure cloud |
+| Off-server storage | Another server, external drive, or secure cloud storage |

-| Test restore plan | A separate test server or virtual machine |
+| Test restore plan | Separate test server or virtual machine |

 How to Find Your Koha Instance Name

 The Koha instance name is not always the same as the database name.
-This is one of the most common beginner mistakes.

 Run this command: